-Putin's Spokesperson Hospitalized With Coronavirus
+Russian President Putin's Spokesperson Hospitalized With Coronavirus

-(MOSCOW) — Russian President Vladimir Putin’s spokesman says he is hospitalized with the coronavirus.
+(MOSCOW) — Kremlin spokesman Dmitry Peskov says he is hospitalized with the coronavirus.

-Kremlin spokesman Dmitry Peskov told the Interfax news agency on Tuesday, “Yes, I’ve gotten sick.
+Peskov, a key aide of Russian President Putin, told the Interfax news agency on Tuesday, “Yes, I’ve gotten sick.
 I’m being treated.”

 Peskov, 52, has been Putin’s spokesman since 2008, but started working him with in the early 2000s.